-5.3 Design and function
+3.4 Design and function

-5.3.1 Seat
+3.4.1 Seat

-5.3.1.1 Power seat functions
+3.4.1.1 Power seat functions

-The power seat functions are driven by an power actuator which is steplessly controlled from the wheelchair control panel.
+The power seat functions are driven by an electric actuator which is steplessly controlled from the control panel of the wheelchair.
+The movement can be interrupted in any position and fixed there.
+Available functions may vary depending on how the seat is equipped.

-Figure 2.
-Power actuator.